PurdueRCAC/hands-on-with-anvil/challenges/GPU_Profiling/README.md

 # GPU Kernel Profiling Using ROCm

-ROCm provides useful profiling tools on Frontier to profile HIP performance with their ROCProfiler API.
+ROCm provides useful profiling tools on Anvil to profile HIP performance with their ROCProfiler API.
 We will be using the rocprof command-line tool to generate stats on all kernels being run, the number of times they are run, the total duration and the average duration (in nanoseconds) of the kernel, and the GPU usage percentage.
 There are numerous ways to use these tools, we encourage you to read more about ROCm Profiling tools
 [here](https://docs.amd.com/bundle/ROCProfiler-User-Guide-v5.1/page/Introduction_to_ROCProfiler_User_Guide.html).